Skip to content

 Expected Finding

-Pipeline Enumeration: - acme-training-pipeline: Parameters include HF_TOKEN, SNOWFLAKE_CONN_STR - acme-data-ingest-pipeline: Parameters include AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY
+Pipeline Enumeration: - churn-model-retraining: Parameters include HF_TOKEN, SNOWFLAKE_CONN_STR - fraud-detection-bert: Parameters include AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY

-Existing Runs: - 3 completed runs with full parameter values visible - Run logs may contain additional credentials or internal URLs
+Existing Runs: - 3 seeded runs (2 completed, 1 running); the credential values live on the pipeline parameters - Run logs may contain additional credentials or internal URLs

-Experiments: - production-training and staging-experiments experiments - Experiment metadata reveals team structure and workflow patterns
+Experiments: - Default and Production experiments - Experiment metadata reveals team structure and workflow patterns

-Notebooks: - 2 Kubeflow notebooks running in the kubeflow-user namespace - Notebooks have network access to other cluster services
+Notebooks: - 2 Kubeflow notebooks running in the kubeflow namespace - Notebooks have network access to other cluster services

 Example finding: